-I am a scientist working on astroparticle physics at the
+I am a scientist working on backend software for radio telescopes at the Max - Planck Institue for

 the origin, propagation, and detection of cosmic particles at the highest